Gluten-Free Danish

 Serving Suggestions

 I love serving these gluten-free Danish pastries fresh for a weekend brunch or a cozy breakfast treat.
 They pair perfectly with a hot cup of coffee or a frothy latte, and they’re just as good alongside a simple fruit salad if you want to round out the meal.
-If you’re hosting, you can set them out on a pretty platter and drizzle a little extra glaze right before serving to make them feel extra special.
+If you’re hosting, you can set them out on a pretty platter next to gluten-free beignets.
 They’re also a great make-ahead option for holidays or special occasions—you can bake them the night before and just warm them slightly before serving for that fresh-from-the-oven taste.

 Storage Instructions